cjchika/appointment-booking-fe/README.md

 - Deployment - None of the suggested platforms worked for me, I used what I'm familiar with - AWS Cloud.

 ## How the conflict-handling logic works
 The appointment booking doesn't allow multiple booking for a particular time-frame in a given date, only a user with the role of an admin can access/manage appointment bookings, proper UI feedback is displayed to respective users to allow for a better UX experience.
-This logic was implemented with the help of the Sequelize ORM.
+This logic was implemented with the help of the Sequelize ORM!

 ## Features